aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 The following code example shows how to format a table and cell with different borders and shadings.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-FormatTableAndCellWithDifferentBorders.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-FormatTableAndCellWithDifferentBorders.py" >}}

 ## Specifying Table and Cell Widths